 - Remote cabinets must be ordered as remote.
-We do not recommend converting a standard self contained to remote system. - All remote cabinets must be hard wired. - Remote cabinets are not available with castors. - All remote cabinets come standard using 404A refrigerant. - All remote units come standard with expansion valve, liquid line solenoid, heated condensate pan, and defrost timer when applicable.
+We do not recommend converting for a standard self contained to remote system. - All remote cabinets must be hard wired. - No castors available. - All remote cabinets come standard using 404A refrigerant. - All remote units come standard with expansion valve, liquid line solenoid, heated condensate pan, and defrost timer when applicable.